TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 Welcome to the official TYPO3 Documentation
 ===========================================

-TYPO3 CMS is an Open Source Enterprise Content Element System based on PHP.
+TYPO3 CMS is an Open Source Enterprise Content Management System powered by PHP.

 .. rst-class:: horizbuttons-primary-m